-Eating a healthy diet generally consists of eating a wide variety of nutritious, low-fat foods in moderation.
-However, you may notice an influx in symptoms after you eat certain foods—even healthy ones—if you have irritable bowel syndrome (IBS).
+A healthy diet generally consists of eating a wide variety of nutritious, low-fat foods in moderation.
+However, you may notice an influx in symptoms after you eat certain foods if you have irritable bowel syndrome (IBS).
 Because symptoms can vary between patients, there’s not one list of off-limit foods.
 However, by avoiding some of the most common culprits of IBS symptoms, you may notice more regularity as well as less cramps and bloating.

-Focus on soluble fiber instead, which includes vegetables and fruit.
+Focus on soluble fiber instead.
+This includes vegetables and fruit.
 Keep in mind that insoluble fiber may relieve constipation, but it can make you feel bloated.

 While the insoluble fiber content in whole grains may be a culprit in IBS symptoms, certain grains cause other problems.
-Products containing rye, wheat, and barley contain gluten, a type of protein that can damage your intestines and worsen symptoms of IBS.
+Products containing rye, wheat, and barley contain gluten.
+This is a type of protein that can damage your intestines and worsen symptoms of IBS.
 While an allergy to gluten is known as celiac disease, at least half of IBS patients are also gluten-intolerant.

 Luckily, more gluten-free products come onto the market every day.
 If you can’t do without pizza, pasta, cakes, or cookies entirely, you can always substitute with gluten-free ingredients.

-2. Many IBS patients are lactose intolerant, which means their systems can’t digest lactose in milk products.
+Second, many IBS patients are lactose intolerant.
+This means their systems can’t digest lactose in milk products.
 You may still eat yogurt, but you might have to switch to soymilk and cheeses instead.

 Make sure you talk to your doctor about a calcium supplement if you decide to avoid dairy entirely.

-French fries and other fried foods have become a staple in the typical American diet.
+French fries and other fried foods are a staple in the typical American diet.
 Not only do they cook quickly, but they’re downright tasty.
 Moderation is the key with fried foods.
 The high fat content may be especially hard on the system for IBS patients.

-This doesn’t mean you have to give up your favorite foods, but you should consider grilling or baking them instead.
+This doesn’t mean you have to give up your favorite foods.
+Consider grilling or baking them instead for a healthier option.

 Beans: the more you eat, the more you—well, we all know how the rest of that saying goes.
 Beans are generally a great source of protein and fiber, but they can be a source of bathroom nightmares if you have IBS.